linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 21.01.2025 (announcement Web4)
+- Web4 + SNaaS = 🚀 Automation at its best!
+We're making great strides, and it’s looking promising.
+What’s one automation you wish Web4 could solve for you? 🤖💡 Tell us below! 👇 #Web4 #Automation #TechTalk

+### 21.01.2025 (announcement Web4)
+- A 2016 Raspberry Pi worth €20 running Web4? 🤔 We've done it, and the results look 🔥 so far!
+What’s the coolest project you’ve done on a Pi?
+Let us know! 👇 #Web4 #TechInnovation #RaspberryPi

 ### 20.01.2025 (announcement Web4)
 - Ever thought of turning a Raspberry Pi into a fully-fledged Web4 network? 🛠️🍓 We’re making it happen!
 What’s your wildest Raspberry Pi project idea?
 Let’s brainstorm! 🚀👇 #Web4 #RaspberryPi